Saints Row 2 (mobile): Development

 Saints Row 2 is a mobile tie-in action game modeled after the Saints Row 2 console game.
-It was developed by G5 Entertainment, where it was known as "Project Sienna" in development, and published by THQ Wireless on the Java 2 Micro Edition (J2ME) platform.
+It was developed by G5 Entertainment, where it was known as "Project Sienna" during development, and published by THQ Wireless on the Java 2 Micro Edition (J2ME) platform.
 The game was built on their proprietary Talisman engine, which G5 Senior Producer Mike Zakharov said in 2008 enabled the game to have a big environment with many things to do as "one of the most complex modern mobile games".
 As compared with its preceding mobile tie-in game (associated with the original Saints Row), the Saints Row 2 mobile game fixed issues of small sprites and too much traffic.
 Additionally, the developers changed the camera perspective from directly overhead to a slight angle.
 Saints Row 2 for mobile devices was first announced in June 2008 and released in October.
 It is compatible with the Nokia N95 and Nokia N81.

 Reception

 IGNs Levi Buchanan described the game as somewhere between a traditional tie-in game and a cash grab, and "ambitious" but limited by the confines of the mobile platform.
 He added the game appeared forced onto the platform despite its inability to support open world gameplay.
 Keith Andrew of Pocket Gamer felt similarly, and Rob Hearn of the same outlet also complained of how the large sprites restricted screen space and made driving slower.
 IGNs Buchanan felt that the screen was too small to fit so much action, especially due to the size of the minimap, and though the city "looks alive", it became "a painful obstacle course".
 He found driving difficult between its controls and his inability to plan for the offscreen unknown.
 Pocket Gamers Andrew also found both driving controls complicated and found himself accidentally killing pedestrians and thus getting into police chases.
 On the other hand, Andrew Podolsky of 1UP.com enjoyed driving through the destructible environments.

-IGN's Buchanan found the enemy artificial intelligence weak.
+IGNs Buchanan found the enemy artificial intelligence weak.
 Since no one takes cover, "they just stand there to be shot."
 He added that the game was sufficiently long past the player's interest to continue, and that the game's sound was "unimpressive".
 1UP.coms Podolsky called the game a "worthwhile download" and while noting that violent mobile games were rare, said the game looked "nearly identical" to the 2007 mobile tie-in game for American Gangster, though Saints Row was more violent.
 He added that the game's story was not interesting.

 Keith Andrew of Pocket Gamer wrote that the mobile game was "like ... no other" since the player could "watch life flow by" without providing input.
 He added that the game's primary task was staying alive since almost everyone other than the pedestrians and teammates are against the Saints.
 Andrew acknowledged the limitations of the top-down view on mobile and thought that the developers did the best job possible considering their platform's limitations, but asked, "Is a game like Saints Row really made for your mobile?"